The Housing Executive can tell you about its services and supported or sheltered housing in your area.

 - older people

-- women fleeing domestic violence
+- women at risk of domestic violence

-Housing support services can be provided by:
+Supporting People services can be provided by:

-- other agencies which provide support in the home - for example, a Health and Social Services Trust
+- other agencies which provide support in the home (for example, a Health and Social Services Trust)

 - general counselling and support, including befriending services